brunohsouza/weather-cli-research/README.md

 *Symfony console is a friendly, easier and elegant way to work with console mode on php applications.

-*Guzzle is an excelent tool to work with request to API's.
+*Guzzle is an excellent tool to work with request to API's.
 It has a secure response treatment and friendly requests.

 *Halaxa/json-machine is a tool to work with json objects.
 It has some functionalities that can turn the work easier, specially with big json files.
 IN this project it was used to makes a JSON parser from the file that has the id's of the